kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 {% endhighlight %}
 {% endfigure %}

-This code does needs some explanation: First I load Gulp and BrowserSync which are needed in this tasks.
-Then I load the config for BrowserSync.
-I will create this config file in a moment.
-Keeping all configurations out of our tasks will make it more usable and it can be easily shared between different projects.
+This code does needs some explanation: First I load Gulp and BrowserSync which are needed in this task.
+Then I load the configuration for BrowserSync.
+I will create this configuration file in a moment.
+Keeping all configurations out of the tasks will make them more usable and they can be easily shared between different projects.

 The second thing worth mentioning is `['build']`.
 This does mean before starting BrowserSync it first will run the `build` Gulp task (which I will write later).
+Ever Gulp task needs a name.
+As second parameter you can either add a JavaScript callback or tasks or both.

 ## Configuration
 I create a new file `config.js` in the main Gulp folder: